A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Introduction

 The main contributions of this paper may be summarized as follows. \begin{enumerate} \item[\emph{(i)}] We propose a stochastic program that maximizes the revenues of a hydropower producer who simultaneously trades in the spot and reserve markets and whose fleet of plants can have an arbitrary topology.
 Our model faithfully accounts for uncertainty in the electricity prices, the water inflows as well as the reserve activations.
 To our best knowledge, we propose the first model that accounts for the stochasticity of the reserve activations at an hourly granularity. \item[\emph{(ii)}] Under the assumption that the end-of-day water levels are chosen one day in advance, we develop a novel planner-trader decomposition that allows us to separately study the reservoir management and trading problems.
 We equivalently reformulate the trader's problem as a tractable linear program, and we approximate the planner's problem through a combination of sample average approximation and linear decision rules.
 The resulting model can be readily solved within a few minutes on standard hardware, which is in stark contrast to the vast majority of stochastic hydropower models that account for reserve market participation. \item[\emph{(iii)}] We report initial numerical results for a cascade of three connected reservoirs operating in the control area of the Austrian Power Grid AG.
 Our results suggest that significant revenues can be earned on the reserve markets if the stochastic reserve activations are modeled faithfully. \end{enumerate}

 The detailed modeling of uncertainty, which is essential to faithfully model the stochasticity of reserve activations, requires us to make a number of simplifying assumptions.
-First, to simplify the exposition, we assume that the hydropower producer only participates in the spot and the secondary or tertiary reserve market.
-The inclusion of the intra-day market and the primary reserve market is possible and follows similar arguments as the treatment in our paper.
-The inclusion of a forward market, on the other hand, appears to be more difficult as it would require the consideration of different time scales.
+First, we assume that the hydropower producer only participates in the spot and the secondary reserve market.
+While we envision that the inclusion of the intra-day market and the primary and tertiary reserve markets is principally possible, they would result in larger optimization models that likely demand substantially longer solution times.
+The inclusion of a forward market, on the other hand, appears to be fundamentally more difficult as it would require the consideration of different time scales.
 Second, we simplify the bidding process in both the spot and the reserve markets.
-Instead of modeling the auction mechanisms prevalent in practice, we consider the prices as well as reserve activations as exogenous random variables.
-A more detailed model would allow for bidding at multiple price levels and model the probability of a bid being successful as a function of the price.
+Instead of directly modeling the possibility to bid at multiple price levels, we study a single-bid strategy that is finetuned out-of-sample by two hyperparameters.
 Third, we omit a number of technical aspects, such as the discrete (on/off) nature of equipment operations, head effects and water flow delays.
 Such considerations often lead to the inclusion of integer variables and/or non-linear relationships between variables, which would significantly complicate the solution of the stochastic program.

 The liberalization of energy markets world-wide has sparked significant academic interest in the optimal management of hydropower plants.
 Early works focus on participation in the spot markets, and they include scenario tree approaches \citep{Andrieu10, Carpentier13:sp, Aasgard14}, stochastic dynamic programming \citep{Pritchard05} and stochastic dual dynamic programming approaches \citep{Pereira91, Gjelsvik10, Philpott12a, Shapiro13, deMatos15, Philpott18} as well as robust and stochastic programs using affine decision rules \citep{Pan15, Lorca16, Delage17, Delage18}.